back to top

 10. City of North Bonneville Lift Station Replacement

-1. Port of Hood River Hood River-White Salmon Interstate Bridge Replacement and Port of Cascade Locks: Bridge of the Gods Strengthening and Safety Improvements
+1. Hood River-White Salmon Interstate Bridge Replacement and Port of Cascade Locks: Bridge of the Gods Strengthening and Safety Improvements

 5. City of Hood River - Elevated Sewer Line Replacement

-7. City of Grass Valley - Wastewwater Project
+6. City of Grass Valley - Wastewater Project

 For more details about the project priority lists, view the final pages of the Summary Document or the Full Strategy Document.